regexident/cargo-modules/README.md

 - Dotted nodes are conditional (test modules for example)

 - Black edges denote a 'is sub module of' relation
-- Green edges denote a 'use something of module' relation
+- Yellow/Green edges denote a 'use something of module' relation
   The width of the edge is determined by the number of types used.
-  If types are enabled the edge label shows the types used
+  If types are enabled the edge label shows the types used Green means the use is public, yellow means the use is private

 ### Help